nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `deletePerson INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The `INDEX` refers to the index number shown in the displayed contact list.
-* The index must be **a positive integer** 1, 2, 3, …​, and it must be within the range of the contact list index.
+* The `INDEX` must be **a positive integer** 1, 2, 3, …​, and it must be within the range of the contact list index.
 This command is invalid if `INDEX` is a non-positive integer.

 Examples:
 * `listPersons` followed by `deletePerson 2` deletes the 2nd person in the application.